 Please can you all pay your membership subs ASAP to avoid your coaches and team manager having to chase too much!
-The official ask is before the season starts, but if you are new or unsure we are okay if you wait a week or two.
+The ask for existing members is that payment is made before the season starts, (new members are invited to have two trial-sessions before joining).

-In order to pay your subscription/membership at TWRFC you will need to be registered on the general RFU system first.
-The following webpage has been designed to provide a step by step guide in what to do – guide to purchasing TWRFC membership.
+In order to pay your subscription/membership at TWRFC you will need to be registered on the general RFU system first (GMS).
 If you have any membership and/or registration challenges there is a submit a request for help button on the page.

-We will be going on tour again this year as a youth section towards the end of the current season (April/May 2019).
+We are hoping to be going on tour again this year as a minis section towards the end of the current season.
 It’s great fun for Parents/children and siblings, so watch this space for destination, dates and cost.

 Coaching and Volunteers

 All the coaches/managers at TWRFC are volunteers.
 If you are new to the club or even the area and would like to get involved please let your head-coach know.